ck96548/ck96548/README.md

 ## 🌟 Featured Projects

+### 🧑‍🤝‍🧑 vybe

+🚀 Vybe — A modern social media app built with JavaScript.
+🌐 Connect with friends, share posts, and stay updated in real-time.
+🔐 Includes user authentication, profiles, and follow/unfollow features.
+📱 Responsive design for seamless experience on all devices.
+💬 Designed to build communities and promote interaction.

 ### 🚗 Swift Ride
 A comprehensive platform designed for seamless ride-hailing and food delivery experiences.
 - **Tech Stack:** React.js, Node.js, MongoDB, Docker, AWS